Summary: in this tutorial, you will learn about the PL/SQL anonymous block and how to execute it using SQL*Plus and SQL Developer tools.

 Execute a PL/SQL anonymous block using SQL*Plus

-Once you have the code of an anonymous block, you can execute it using SQL*Plus, which is a command-line interface for executing SQL statement and PL/SQL blocks provided by Oracle Database.
+Once you have the code of an anonymous block, you can execute it using SQL*Plus, which is a command-line interface for executing SQL statements and PL/SQL blocks provided by Oracle Database.

 The following picture illustrates how to execute a PL/SQL block using SQL*Plus: